torreyma/intro-2-qgis/Presentation-notes_Mark-Torrey_intro-2-QGIS.md

 4. From the "Color ramp" drop-down, select "Reds"
 5. Click the \boxed{Classify} button
 * *The classify button will add all the different categories of the column you selected in "Value" to the Properties window.*
+* *Does anyone want to take a shot at explaining what that did?
+It's important...*
+    * *For every value in that column in the attribute table, it created a color here.
+You can click \boxed{Apply} right now if you want to see those colors on your map immediately.*
 6. In the "all other values" line, double-click on the color swatch.
-Left-click no the color bar where it says "Color".
+Left-click on the color bar where it says "Color".
 Change the color to some shade of gray and click \boxed{OK} and \boxed{OK} again to close the two color choice boxes.
 * *We want to make these gray because the 'all other values' are parks in the Bronx.*
-7. click the \boxed{Apply} button to apply your classification to the dots on the map.
+7. click the \boxed{Apply} button to apply your classification to the map.
 * *And we can see our community districts where darker red means higher fine particle pollution*

-*Optional: Classify by graduated as an alternative; jenks vs equal interval*

 ## **Save your map**
 * *Now is a good time to save your map*
 1. Click on \boxed{Project} &rarr; \boxed{Save} to open a file browswer window.
 2. Browse to a location that makes sense, give your project a good name, and save it.
-* Be aware that the project file (.qgz) will *not* include your data.
+* *Be aware that the project file (.qgz) will *not* include your data.
 So if you move the data your project depends on (or rename it) you will have to tell QGIS where it is when you open your project again later.
+For that reason, it often makes sense it keep your map file with the data that goes along with it.*

+## **Next up**
+* If time: show classify by category
+* *Now I'm going to let you go at it on your own.
+If you want to follow the directions sheet, it will walk you through adding some points data of hospital locations and classifying those.*
+* *But if you have specific questions, we could talk about those as well.
+Or, heck, we can go off-script and try something random if you like.*